 William: Ok… By the sounds of this; you either really enjoy making people mad, or you’re unbelievably stupid.
 Which is it?

 James: Neither!
-I have high functioning autism.
+I’m autistic.
 I struggle to understand language that isn’t crystal clear.
 I also don’t understand the difference in tone of voice.

 William: Oh!
 You mean like Rain Man?
 What special talents do you have?